 Configure a Grid

 • If there is no JPD Services option in the Topology menu, then Mission Control does not run on this JPD.
 Repeat this step with another JPD in your subscription.

-4. To include JPDs from a different subcription in the Grid:
+4. To include JPDs from a different subscription in the Grid:

 • In JPD Services register the JPD using its pairing token.

-• Contact JFrog Support to establish the Circle of Trust between the Main Site and any JPDs from another subscription.
+• Contact your JFrog Customer Success representative to establish the Circle of Trust between the Main site and any JPDs from another subscription.

+Configure a Grid